redis/docs/content/operate/kubernetes/recommendations/persistent-volumes.md

 Persistence storage is a requirement for production deployments.

 {{< note >}}
-For **production deployments** of Redis Enterprise Cluster on Kubenetes, the Redis Enterprise Cluster (REC) must be deployed with persistence enabled.
+For **production deployments** of Redis Enterprise Cluster on Kubernetes, the Redis Enterprise Cluster (REC) must be deployed with persistence enabled.
 The REC deployment files in the [Kubernetes documentation](https://github.com/RedisLabs/redis-enterprise-k8s-docs) contain this declaration by default.
 {{< /note >}}